Manchester, NH · New Hampshire

 Manchester, NH Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Manchester.
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Manchester.

 Today's pollen count in Manchester

-Today in Manchester, New Hampshire, the forecasted pollen level is very high with an allergy index of 5.
-The primary allergen is Maple.
+Today in Manchester, New Hampshire, the forecasted pollen level is low with an allergy index of 2.
+The primary allergen is Elm.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Manchester.
 Actual exposure can vary by neighborhood, weather, and time outdoors.